 In this book of specifications, the main aspects of our project will be presented.
-This will include a global presentation of the project, its objectives, a presentation of each member of the team and the tasks distribution among the members.
-At this early stage of the project, a too detailed plan will not be provided in order to avoid any over-promises.
-Hence, the book will take into consideration the fact that some of the features in the project might need to be adapted, in order to improve it.
-This book of specifications will still attempt to present a clear enough idea of the project that will be made.
+This will include a global presentation of the project, its objectives, a presentation of each member of the team and the distribution of the tasks among the members.
+At this early stage of the project, a too detailed plan will not be provided to avoid any over-promises.
+As this is the second version, some aspects were changed upon additional research on the subject at hand.
+This book of specifications will still attempt to present a clear enough idea of the project and the reason behind its transformation.

-First and foremost, our team's project has one main objective that is to be able to play .wav and .mp3 files and convert the files back and forth by using an interface that resembles an audio player.
-This project also includes a website that shows different updates and guides on how to use the audio-decoder.
-In this book of specifications, there will be a detailed explanation on every step of the project considering different modifications afterwards.
+First and foremost, our team's project has one main objective, that is to be able to play .wav and .mp3 files and convert the files back and forth using an interface similar to an audio player.
+This project also includes a website that shows different updates and guides on how to use the program.
+In this book of specifications, there will be a detailed explanation on every step of the project considering different modifications.

-Furthermore, this semester project will also be a great opportunity for us members to enhance our social skills, and communication skills.
+Furthermore, this semester project will also be a great opportunity for us members to enhance our communication skills.
 Indeed, practicing for the presentations we will have to give in front of the jury will allow us to learn how to better communicate an idea and to learn to be as convincing as possible.
 On the other hand, this will be a great opportunity for the members to learn how to work in a team, since after obtaining our degrees, we will have to work in corporations with numerous people on different projects.